 “I remember preparing my home for the start of Lil’ Voyagers,” said Trisha.
 “I had taken classes, sought out proper licensing, and made sure that I had the adequate space in my home that I could dedicate solely to my business.”

 Since 2004, Lil’ Voyagers Academy has operated out of Trisha’s home with a capacity to care for 12 students, ages six weeks to five years old.

-She said, “Bernie saw my passion.
-He was fair, honest, professional and made the process so easy.”
+She said, “FLCBank saw my passion.
+They were more than fair, honest, professional and made the process so easy.”
 With over a decade of business experience, Trisha felt more confident than ever in her plans to expand with the trusted expertise of her lending team.

 “From the start, Florida Capital Bank made it obvious to me that they believed in what I was doing and they understood it.
 They saw my vision,” she said.
 “It wasn’t about pressuring me into getting a loan; they wanted to help me succeed.”